This post may contain affiliate links. Please see our disclosure policy.

 Easy Banana Pudding Ingredients

-• Instant Pudding Mix: I made this banana pudding recipe with vanilla pudding, but you can use banana pudding mix to really amp up the banana flavor.
+• Instant Pudding Mix – I made this banana pudding recipe with vanilla pudding, but you can use banana pudding mix for extra banana flavor.

-• Vanilla Wafers: Nilla Wafers are great, just make sure to save some to crush for topping.
+• Vanilla Wafers – Nilla Wafers are great, just make sure to save some to crush for topping.
+Or try another cookie, like whipped shortbread cookies.

 How to Make Banana Pudding